Edinburgh in Autumn: 30 Things to Do this Fall

 20. Catch a Show

-Edinburgh has a selection of vintage movie houses, modern cinema theatres, pubs with big screens and broadway stages so there is always an eclectic mix on the line up.
+Edinburgh has a selection of vintage movie houses, modern cinema theatres, pubs with big screens and Broadway stages, so there is always an eclectic mix on the lineup.

 Festivals in Edinburgh in Autumn